connxio/docs/docs/connxio-portal/security-configurations.md

 - **Connection String**: The connection string for the relevant resource.

 ### Email
-When selecting email these are the fields to be filled in:
+When selecting email, these are the fields to be filled in:

 <div style={{maxWidth: '400px'}}>
   <ThemedImage